zwsnail/comp606A1P1/README.md

 #comp606A1P1

 The first ever assignment after studying IT.
-Never knew anything about PHP...(😢cried once during the process) Never knew there should be some pages in the backside to make dynamic website.
+Never knew anything about PHP...
+Never knew there should be some pages in the backside to make dynamic website.
 Before always thought all webs just HTML and CSS that's all...(static)...
 From 0-1,,,